-Currently, Nolo is hiring legal writers to write about veterans benefits and veterans disability law, immigration law, and landlord-tenant law.
+Currently, Nolo is hiring legal writers to write about veterans benefits and taxes for small business owners.

 Payment is made per completed article, and writers work with an editor to decide on topics and submission deadlines.
 Writers keep their own byline, and that byline can be linked to their own professional website.